 - Credit card or banking details;

-- Details of interaction between you and Thrive Riverina staff;
+- Details of interaction between you and Visit Riverina staff;

 - Feedback in relation to your experience with us.

-If you provide Thrive Riverina with direct debit or direct credit details, we will only disclose those details to our bank to facilitate the provision of that service.
+If you provide Visit Riverina with direct debit or direct credit details, we will only disclose those details to our bank to facilitate the provision of that service.

 Although we may use your personal information as stated above, we may also use your personal information for secondary purposes.
 We may communicate news, promotional offers or special events to you or we may use personal information for marketing, research, planning and product development purposes.
 We use this information to conduct our business, to provide and market our services, to communicate with you to provide or promote our services and to help us manage and enhance our services.
 Where you have consented to receiving these communications from us, that consent will remain current until you advise us otherwise.
 However, you can opt out at any time by contacting our Privacy Officer or by unsubscribing to our commercial electronic messages as set out below.